Connect the dots between GitHub, Jira/Linear, and Slack

 Roland FialaSVP of Engineering, Productsup

-Here are some of the engineering metrics you’ll see with Swarmia.
+Here are some of the healthy engineering metrics you’ll see in Swarmia.

 Understand how long it takes for your team to complete pull requests, tasks, stories, and epics.